andreypopp/vim-reason-mode/README.md

 ### Diagnostics

-Diagnostics is implemnted using [ALE][] and thus you need to have it installed and then enable corresponding linters in `.vimrc`:
+Diagnostics is implemented using [ALE][] and thus you need to have it installed and then enable corresponding linters in `.vimrc`:

 ```